RiceD2KLab/HERC_Sp25/4_Data_Modeling/README.md

-# Data Modeling README
+# 📁 Data Modeling README

+This folder contains all logic and validation work related to the development of our **Nearest Neighbors model** for identifying similar Texas school districts based on demographic and outcome data.

+---

-## 4.1 Nearest Neighbor Model
+## 📂 4.1 Nearest Neighbor Model

-* Contains the most up to date logic to determine nearest neighbors
-* Contains 7 different .py files to do logic.
-Primarry neighbors notebook is KNN_Model and primary function is find_nearest_districts.
-You can see the implementation of this model in the 1.
-Nearest Neighbors Implementation document
+This subfolder contains the **finalized logic and code** for computing nearest neighbors.

+- **Key Script**: `KNN_Model.py`
+  - Contains the `find_nearest_districts` function, which serves as the core method for generating neighbor lists.
+- **Support Files**: 6 additional `.py` files assist with utility functions, preprocessing, and diagnostics.
+- **Reference**: For a high-level walkthrough of the implementation, refer to the companion document:
+  📄 *1.
+Nearest Neighbors Implementation*

+---

-## 4.2 Nearest Neighbor Model Validation
+## 📂 4.2 Nearest Neighbor Model Validation

-* Are three folders within this folder, 1.
-Nearest NEighbors Model, 2.
-Qualitative Model Validation, 3.
+This subfolder provides documentation and code used to **validate and select the optimal Nearest Neighbors model**.
+It is divided into three subdirectories:

+### 🗂️ 1.
+Nearest Neighbors Model (Initial Version)

+- Contains an **earlier version** of the model prior to finalization in `4.1`.
+- Useful for understanding model evolution and comparing past vs final logic.

+### 🗂️ 2.
+Qualitative Model Validation

+- Includes code and outputs used to generate **diagnostic plots** of different distance metrics.
+- These plots were shared with **local school district officials** for blind evaluation of neighbor similarity.
+- Helped us assess which distance metric most closely aligned with expert judgment.

+### 🗂️ 3.
 Quantitative Model Validation

-* There is 1.
-Nearest Neighbor MOdel ebcause at this step the nearest neighbors model was not final.
-The previous iteration of what is seen in 4.1
-* 2 Contains the qunatiative work we did finding hte distance metrics.
-It entails the code we used to generate plots to send out to reports in local school districts for them to tell which distance metric yielded the best results
-* 3. Contains the quantiative work finding the distance metrics.
-Involved in fitting neighbors model on various input parameters and calculating the average standardized variance of columns.
+- Focused on **empirical evaluation** of different distance metrics and model configurations.
+- We conducted simulations across various input parameters, then computed the **average standardized variance** across neighbor groups to identify the most consistent metric.